PhluantMobile/dojo_js/README.md

 <script src="http://mdn4.phluantmobile.net/jslib/pcf/pcf.min.js"></script>
 ```

-All coding examples used in this documentaiton can utilize JS library equivelants (i.e. jQuery) unless otherwise specified.
+All coding examples used in this documentaiton can utilize jQuery or other JavaScript framework library equivelants unless otherwise indicated.

 ---